1980 Australian federal election

-The 1980 Australian federal election was held in Australia on 18 October 1980.
+A federal election was held in Australia on 18 October 1980.
 All 125 seats in the House of Representatives and 34 of the 64 seats in the Senate were up for election.
-The incumbent Liberal–NCP coalition government, led by Prime Minister Malcolm Fraser, was elected to a third term with a much reduced majority, defeating the opposition Labor Party led by Bill Hayden.
+The incumbent Liberal–NCP coalition government, led by Prime Minister Malcolm Fraser, was elected to a third term with a reduced majority, defeating the opposition Labor Party led by Bill Hayden.
 This was the last federal election victory for the Coalition until the 1996 election.

 Future Prime Minister Bob Hawke and future opposition leader and future Deputy Prime Minister Kim Beazley entered parliament at this election.

 Issues and significance

 The Fraser Government had lost a degree of popularity within the electorate by 1980.
 The economy had been performing poorly since the 1973 oil shock.
 However, Hayden was not seen as having great electoral prospects.
 Perhaps as evidence of this, then ACTU President Bob Hawke (elected to parliament in the election as the member for Wills) and then Premier of New South Wales Neville Wran featured heavily in the campaign, almost as heavily as Hayden.